nycbeardo/nycbeardo/README.md

 ## 👯 Would love to collaborate on ...
 _____________________________________________________________________________________

-💡 Any and all projects dealing with Python and visualizing datasets or web design
+💡 Any JAMstack based web app projects (11ty, Gatsby, Ghost)

-💡 UI centric projects dealing with CSS and SASS
+💡 User Interface and multimedia projects dealing with generative art

 <br/>